Most of us are constantly on the lookout for ways to improve and support our immune systems.

-While you could simply make your own Vitamin C Powder, there are also lots of options when it comes to vitamin C supplements.
+While you could simply make your Vitamin C Powder, there are also lots of options when it comes to vitamin C supplements.

 Make sure you’re sourcing reliable vitamin C!
-This means look for supplements that are plant-based or vegan, organic, and use non-GMO ingredients.
+This means looking for supplements that are plant-based or vegan, organic, and use non-GMO ingredients.
 It’s also a good idea to find companies that abstain from using preservatives, fillers, binders, or any other artificial ingredients.

-Basically, you want to find supplements that don’t put good in with a lot of other bad stuff as well!
+You want to find supplements that don’t put good in with a lot of other bad stuff as well!